archd3sai/Instacart-Market-Basket-Analysis/Plots/readme.md

-This folder contains plots of analysis.
+This folder contains plots of analysis and model.